Easter microplate: Structure and tectonics (present)

 From the 1970s to 1990s, multiple efforts were made to collect data on the area, including several magnetic and gravitational anomaly surveys.
-These surveys show that Easter plate is uniquely shallow, bordered by spreading centers and transform boundaries, with a triple junction located at the southern and northern tip.
+These surveys show that Easter plate is uniquely shallow, bordered by spreading centers and transform boundaries, with triple junctions located at the southern and northern tip.

 Along the eastern border, there are several spreading centers south of 27° S and 3 northward propagating rift to the north of 27° S. The axis further north is a graben reaching a depth of approximately 6000 m.
 Northward propagation of the eastern rifts is continuous at a speed of 150 mm/yr.
-The spreading ridge between 26° S and 27° S has a spreading rate of 120 mm/yr, but is asymmetrical on Nazca Plate side.
+The spreading ridge between 26° S and 27° S has a spreading rate of 120 mm/yr, but is asymmetrical on Nazca plate side.
 Bathymetry data shows the depth is 2100 m near 26°30' S and progressively gets deeper to the north, reaching depths of 3300 m in an axial valley.
 There is approximately a 25 km gap at the northern end of the east rift with no rift connecting the northern boundary to the eastern boundary.

 The northern border has wide ridges, greater than 1 km tall, linked side-by-side with the steeper slopes to the south.
 The southern trough area sits deeper than the areas to the north.
 The very eastern end of the northern border has pure strike-slip motion, while the western end is marked by the Northern Pacific-Nazca-Easter triple junction.
 This triple junction is a stable rift-fracture-fracture zone with anomalous earthquakes occurring to the northeast portion, indicating a possible second spreading axis.
 The rest of the northern boundary to the east and west of the triple junction are colinear transform boundaries.
 A trough, approximately 3700 m deep, borders the north along this transform boundary to the east connecting to a 5300 m deep hole, called the "Pito Deep" because of its close proximity to the Pito Seamount, at the northeastern limit.

 The western border is divided into two parts.
 The west section has 2 spreading segments running north to south with spreading rates that approximately range from 120 to 140 mm/yr.
 These segments are connected by sinistrally slipping transform faults around 14°15' S. A relay basin runs north to south along the southernmost segment as a result of past counter-clockwise rotation.
 The southwest consists of one slower spreading center (50 to 90 mm/yr) that runs northwest to southeast until joining the southern transform boundary.

 Like the western end of the northerner border, the southern end also has an inferred rift-rift-fracture triple junction, but no data has been gathered yet to verify its existence.
 A single transform fault runs west to east and is home to the most rugged and shallow terrain with high seismic activity.